RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-datadog/README.md

 ![dashboard](./docs/datadog-widget.png?raw=true)

-## Repository migration notice (June/July 2021)

-In order to make testing and deployment of our plugins easier we are migrating all Roadie plugins to a monorepo at https://github.com/RoadieHQ/roadie-backstage-plugins.
-The plugins will still be published to the same place on NPM and will have the same package names so nothing should change for consumers of these plugins.
 ## Setup and integrate the plugin into Backstage.

 1. In the [packages/app](https://github.com/backstage/backstage/blob/master/packages/app/) directory of your backstage instance, add the plugin as a package.json dependency: